-But before you head out in Midtown and get stuck in Thanksgiving Day Parade traffic for hours on end, we've handpicked a few activities that are perfect to indulge in over Thanksgiving weekend and beyond.
-From stellar dinner experiences with a view, to the coziest cocktail bars, and from breathtaking performances to local Brooklyn markets, these are hands-down the 15 best things to do in NYC over Thanksgiving.
-We promise you won't regret staying local over the long weekend—and visitors will love these ideas, too.
+But before you venture into Midtown and get stuck in the parade-generated traffic for hours on end, consider a few activities that we hand-picked: From stellar dinner experiences to breathtaking performances, these are hands-down the 15 best things to do in New York over Thanksgiving.

 See the Rockettes at Radio City Music Hall

-Since 1933, the Rockettes have performed their annual Christmas show at Radio City Music Hall––that's more than 3,000 women who've performed since the group's inception!
-Featuring a lucky 36 Rockettes, this impressive show offers a mix of singing, dancing (fun fact: Their shoes are mic'd up so you can hear every tap), and humor that will leave even the skeptics mesmerized.
+Since 1933, the Rockettes have performed their annual holiday show at Radio City Music Hall––that's more than 3,000 women who've performed since the group's inception!
+This impressive show offers a mix of singing, dancing (fun fact: Their shoes are mic'd up so you can hear every tap), and humor that will leave even the skeptics mesmerized.

-Enjoy the Old School Charm of Bemelmans Bar
+Enjoy the Old-School Charm of Bemelmans Bar

 Stroll Around the Brooklyn Holiday Bazaar

 If Brooklyn is more your speed, head over to Gowanus, where the Brooklyn Holiday Bazaar is hosted.
 Bringing the best local talent under one roof, it's the perfect place to do some holiday shopping (and nosh on incredible local food while doing it).

 Expect more than 40 makers, a photo booth, crafts for kids, and bites and beverages from the best Brooklyn has to offer.